laninsky/project_logs/hectors_hologenome/2_metabarcoding/Pear_OBITools_VSEARCH_BLAST.md

 #### Submission script for obigrep step
-Discarding all sequences larger than 393 bp (10 bp larger than our expected contig size)
+Discarding all sequences larger than 393 bp (10 bp larger than our expected contig size).
+This step took about 40 minutes, and doesn't appear to be able to be multithreaded.
 ```
 #!/bin/bash -e
 #SBATCH -A uoo02423